 Claudette Chenevert, known as “The Stepmom Coach” provides advice, support and guidance to those women who are entering the “Instant Family” realm, feeling overwhelmed, misunderstood and isolated.

-Claudette became a Master Certified Stepfamily Foundation Coach when she realized that too many women weren’t getting enough help and support. in 1990, Claudette became a stepmom.
-She is also a mother to a grown son and grandmother of seven.
+Claudette became a Master Certified Stepfamily Foundation Coach when she realized that too many women weren’t getting enough help and support.
+Claudette became a stepmom in 1990.
+She is also a mother to a grown son and grandmother of two.

-When she is not speaking to women’s groups, or conducting many of her free webinars, she offers group and one-on-one coaching to women around the world.
-She is also a contributing writer for Stepmom Magazine.
-Claudette is an active participant on many Facebook groups and has her fan page at https://www.facebook.com/ClaudetteChenevert.StepmomCoach .
+When she is not speaking to women’s groups, or conducting many of her free calls, she offers group and one-on-one coaching to women around the world.
+She is a contributing writer for Diva Toolbox and Xpanded Family Magazine and co-authored a book “Celebrating Moms and Motherhood”.
+Claudette is an active participant on many Facebook groups and has her fan page at http://www.facebook.com/ClaudetteChenevert.StepmomCoach.